aws-samples/serverless-coffee-workshop/instructions/content/4-Advanced/2-sqsCloudWactch/1-orderCwmetricsHandlingRules/_index.en.md

 +++
+title = "Creating the Rules"
-title = "Handling EventBridge Events with SQS" weight = 16
+weight = 16
 +++